Parad0xF/Nmap-Active-Port-Reconnaissance/Readme.md

 ## 🌟 What's Inside?
-- In-depth exploration of Nmap for network reconnaissance and host discovery.
+- In-depth exploration of Nmap for port/service discovery.
-- Practical guides on various scanning techniques: ARP, UDP, ECHO, Ping Sweep, ICMP Timestamp, ICMP Mask, and IP scans.
 - Detailed walkthroughs and examples for each scanning method to enhance your network analysis skills.

 <p align=”center”>